 This may temporarily end the war over the operations of Bayonne Medical Center, which had recently been brought before the Bayonne City Council in the form of two ordinances which would condemn the hospital through eminent domain.
 A vote on the ordinances, which are doomed to fail, has been postponed by the council since a public hearing was held in May, pending approval from the New Jersey Local Finance Board.

-The Local Finance Board was set to hear the matter in May.
+The Local Finance Board was set to hear the matter in June.
 However, due to new information submitted by both Hudson Regional Hospital and BMC Hospital LLC before the meeting, the board opted to postpone the matter a month.
-While it was on the agenda at the June and July meetings, the board did not act, and the application did not appear on the Local Finance Board’s August or September meeting agendas.
+While it was on the agenda at the July meeting, the board did not act, and the application did not appear on the Local Finance Board’s August or September meeting agendas.